Lightened-up creamy lemon goodness!

 - 3/4 cup (181g) plain nonfat or low fat Greek yogurt, at room temperature

-- 2 large Eggland's Best eggs, at room temperature1
+- 2 large eggs, at room temperature*

-- 1 large egg yolk, at room temperature1
+- 1 large egg yolk, at room temperature*

 - 1/3 cup (67g) granulated sugar

-- 1/3 cup (80ml) fresh lemon juice (about 2 lemons)2
+- 1/3 cup (80ml) fresh lemon juice (about 2 lemons)*

-- 1 Tablespoon lemon zest2
+- 1 Tablespoon lemon zest*

-- 1 teaspoon vanilla extract
+- 1 teaspoon pure vanilla extract

 - optional: top with fresh fruit when serving

 - Preheat oven to 300°F (149°C).
-Line the bottom and sides of an 8 or 9-inch square baking pan with aluminum foil or parchment, leaving an overhang on all sides to easily lift the bars out of the pan before cutting.
+Line the bottom and sides of an 8-inch or 9-inch square baking pan with aluminum foil or parchment, leaving an overhang on all sides to easily lift the bars out of the pan before cutting.
 Set aside.

 - Make the crust: Mix the graham cracker crumbs and melted butter together in a medium bowl until combined.
 Evenly press crust into the prepared baking pan.
 Bake for 8 minutes.
 Remove from the oven and set aside.